UpCloudLtd/upcloud-python-api/docs/network-mixin.md

 	Functions for managing networks.
 Intended to be used as a mixin for CloudManager.
 	"""
 ```
-`NetworkManager` is a mixed into `CloudManager` and the following methods are available by
+`NetworkManager` is a mixed into `CloudManager` and the following methods are available through it.

 ```python
 manager = CloudManager("api-username", "password")